Keep In Mind Before You Start

 Don’t Worry – Stay Calm

-Calmness and consistency during dog obedience training will garner your dog’s ongoing loyalty.
+Calmness and consistency during bonding and dog obedience training will garner your dog’s ongoing loyalty.
 For example, when giving dog commands, you need to do so softly but with authority.
 If you remain calm, so will your Shiba Inu.
 You also have to stay consistent when communicating with your companion dog.

 For instance, you don’t want to lavish your dog with affection one day and yell at him the next for having muddied up the couch with his paws.
 If you don’t want this to happen, you need to teach your Shiba not to jump up on the furniture.
 Show him that you are pleased when he rests on the ground level.
 If you want to keep things positive, you have to remember that you are the alpha dog – you are in control.